Saint Cloud 5/2 90

 Jesus help me I am dying – I must not die now

-Berta Commentary lay stretched out on the bed
+Berta lay stretched out on the bed

 next to his and prayed out loud while weeping